-Mirepoix (pronounced "meer pwah") is a base of onions, celery and carrots which is used to make flavorful soups and stews.
+Mirepoix (pronounced "meer pwah") is a base of onions, celery and carrots which is used to make flavorful soups, stews and pot roasts.
 Every home cook should know how to make mirepoix .
 I keep some extra stored in my freezer to get a head start on dinner.

 Since it's winter, I have been constantly dreaming about all the soups and stews I will be cooking.
 In order to make them, I need a constant supply of mirepoix.